 The reasoning behind this is because you can use Quick View fields to see the data from the Tier 1 form instead.
 Additionally, Tier 1 records are directly related to their Tier 2 records and since auto populate fields require a linking field we are creating an additional relationship between the two forms which can make reporting more difficult.

 Before proceeding we need to discuss linking.
 Linking creates a relationship between two otherwise unrelated forms.
-In our screenshot above we see two Tier 2 forms (Food and Order).
-They both related to Client Example but they do not relate to each other.
+In our screenshot above we see two Tier 2 forms (Dog and Foster).

-- In this scenario we know we will want to populate data from the Food form onto the Order form
+In this scenario we know we will want to populate data from the Dog form onto the Foster form

-- This tells us we need to create the linking field on the Order form.
+This tells us we need to create the linking field on the Foster form.

-- This means that the Order form is the "Base" form and the "Base" link will be created here
+This means that the Foster Profile form is the "Base" form and the "Base" link will be created here

 Note: While it may be possible in some scenarios to populate data onto a form that does not have the base link we cannot advise this setup and cannot guarantee it will always work.